Chandananaik27/Practice/README.md

 # Practice
-This is my first repositry
+This is my first repository
+welcome to GitHub account